brunscii/astro-blog-site/src/content/blog/pong/pong.md

 The collision detection on the left and right bounds need to trigger a score for the right or left player respectively.
 So basically we can add logic that the ball going out of the right bounds would score a point for the left player.
 This would then trigger a score update, thus incrementing the plaer's score by a predetermined amount.

+Since our score is updating, it also makes sense to call a function to redraw or update the score.